dotoscat/archivasa/README.md

         * pages
         * posts

+plus a config file named *config.txt*

+the contents of this file may have the next, for example

+    title = My blog
+    postsperpage = 7

 then do this

     archivasa

-will generate a folder *output* in your CWD with the site ready to be uploaded anywhere
+this will generate a folder *output* in your CWD with the site ready to be uploaded anywhere

 ### Preview